Polynomial Chaos Expanded Gaussian Process: Introduction

 One approach to handle different densities of data across the entire design space with GPs is to use non-stationary covariance functions.
 Non-stationarity allows the modeling of the input-output relationship based on the input value range~\cite{Plagemann.2008}.
 In~\cite{Paciorek.2003}, a non-stationary version of the Matérn covariance function is presented, which allows to model non-stationary behavior in data.
 A second level GP is used in~\cite{Plagemann.2008} to calculate the lengthscale parameters of the first level GP in order to model non-stationary behavior.
 For the anisotropic case, this leads to a second level GP for each input, which can be computationally expensive due to the high dimensions.

-In~\cite{Hebbal.2021}, the use of deep Gaussian processes (DGPs) with Bayesian optimization (BO) is investigated.
+In~\cite{Hebbal.2021}, the use of deep Gaussian processes (DGPs), first introduced in~\cite{Damianou.2013}, with Bayesian optimization (BO) is investigated.
 The non-stationarity of data is modeled by considering a functional composition of stationary GPs, providing a multiple layer structure.
-However, the nesting of different models leads to a more difficult interpretability and is challenging for model training.
-Furthermore, there are approaches, \cite{Trapp.2020}, that use local experts to model non-stationary behavior.
-Such approaches require training and testing of several different models.
+The DGP approach has also shown promising results in learning surrogate models with as little data as possible, as presented in~\cite{Sauer.2023}.
+However, the DGP approach leads to a more difficult interpretability and is challenging for model training, due to the nested structure.

+Furthermore, there are approaches, that use local experts to model non-stationary behavior, as presented in~\cite{Trapp.2020}.
+In~\cite{Bitzer.2023}, input partitioning with hierarchical hyperplane kernels (HHK) for GPs is used to achieve non-stationarity.
+Such approaches require training of several different models.

 In~\cite{Cremanns.2017}, the non-stationarity of GPs is achieved by using a deep neural network (DNN) for hyperparameter estimation of the GP depending on the input data.
-Since DNNs are a type of black box learning, the training process of a DNN lacks transparency.
-This makes it difficult to understand how exactly the network is trained and how it makes its decisions~\cite{Liang.2021}.
+Typical DNNs are a type of black box learning, the training process of a DNN lacks transparency.
+This makes it difficult to understand how exactly a DNN is trained and how it generates decisions~\cite{Liang.2021}.

 These approaches result in either a structural limitation of the model, a computationally expensive model, the need for different local models, or a model that is difficult to interpret.
-In this work, a fully transparent and mathematically interpretable method for generating non-stationary covariance functions and heteroscedastic noise estimation is presented.
+In this work, a mathematically interpretable method for parameterization of non-stationary covariance functions and heteroscedastic noise estimation is presented.
 Here, the novel combination of polynomial chaos expansion (PCE) and Gaussian processes (GPs), called Polynomial Chaos Expanded Gaussian Process (PCEGP) is presented.
 The PCE is utilized to calculate input dependent hyperparameters of the GP.
 This approach provides the ability to model the global and local behavior of a complex process with only one model.

-Besides providing mathematical transparency and traceability, PCE offers several advantages.
-For example, the PCE is not numerically expensive to evaluate and works well for machine learning (ML) regression on small data sets~\cite{Torre.2019}.
-In addition, the PCE representation allows the computation of statistical moments and sensitivities of the output with respect to the inputs as described in~\cite{Wan.2020} and~\cite{Mara.2021}.
+The PCE offers several advantages, including low computational cost compared to nested model structures like DGP, since evaluating a polynomial function requires only basic arithmetic operations.
+As investigated in~\cite{Torre.2019}, the PCE also works well for machine learning (ML) regression on small datasets.
+In addition, the PCE representation allows the computation of statistical moments and sensitivities of the output with respect to the inputs, as described in~\cite{Wan.2020} and~\cite{Mara.2021}.